AM172-ce/Yolov9-on-VisDrone-dataset/README.md

 #### Overview

 This report details the steps taken to train the model (YOLOv9) for object detection, using pre-trained weights and training with random weights.
-This project includes setting up the environment, downloading the necessary dependencies, preparing the data set and implementing the training process.
+This project includes setting up the environment, downloading the necessary dependencies, preparing the dataset, and implementing the training process.

 ## 1. Setting Up the Environment